BIGdeadLock/Graph-Crawler/README.md

 1) If several seeds are provided, each seed will launch a distinct crawler thread.
 2) To submit several requests simultaneously, each crawler makes use of concurrency using async requests.
 3) To conserve bandwidth and time, the scraped data is sent back encoded.
+4) Caching: URLs that were visited will be normalized and saved in the cache to prevent from scraping them again.

 ### Parser
 The `parsers` package include a `URLsParser.py` parser to parse the html for more links to visit and scrape.
 I used a seperate package to enable other developers in the future to add more parsers for more specific links they want to search and parse for.